Italian cooking is very regional. The food of Tuscany can be very different from that prepared in the rest of Italy.

 It wasn’t until the 1960s that chicken could be considered again for meals other than celebrations, and beef began to appear again on tables.
 Truffles, game, mushrooms, and seafood reappeared in Florence after a long absence.

-Tuscans flirted with nouvelle cuisine in the 1970s, but it never really found a home in Tuscany.
+Tuscans flirted with nouvelle cuisine approaches in the 1970s, but they have yet to really found a home in Tuscany.